Gouri-19/Datasets/README.md

 # Datasets
-This repository contains two datasets.
+<p>This repository contains two datasets.<br>
-These datasets are used for the course Programming For Data Science.
+These datasets are used for the course Programming For Data Science.</p>